ni/NI-SystemLink-Migration/README.md

 - Notifications: `--notification`
 - Security `--security`
 - Systems: `--systems`
+    - _WARNING:_ Captured systems data contains encrypted secret information and should not be copied to a publicly accessible location.
     - To capture/restore systems, a secret must be provided using the `--secret <SECRET>` command line flag.
 Captured systems data will require the same secret to be provided as was provided during capture in order to be able to decrypt sensitive data.
 - System States: `--systemstates`
     - Feeds may require additional updates if servers used for migration have different domain names